 The most common reason for sunburn is the failure to reapply sunscreen throughout the day.
 A great tip is to put a timer on your phone or watch so you have a reminder to reapply.
 It seems simple, but we all lose sight of time when we’re having a good time.

-Although sunblocks and sticks are imperative, physical barriers such as sun protection shirts for swimming, umbrellas, and shade are equally as important.
+Sunblocks and sticks are imperative.
+But physical barriers, such as sun protection shirts for swimming, umbrellas, and shade, are equally as important.

 There are so many adorable bikinis in the store for little girls this time of year.
 Close your eyes, and walk away.
 They are an absolute no no when it comes to sun protection shirts for swimming and beach trips.
 Rash guards, hats, and sunglasses are important sun protection clothing items.